 Record Books are usually reviewed and may be evaluated by adult volunteers (this varies between clubs).
-If books are judged, it must follow a Danish system.
-Star Ranks are awarded at the club level in partnership with a county review and verification process, which could be a different process than County Competition.
+If books are evaluated, it must follow the State guidelines for evaluation.
+Star Ranks are awarded at the club level and may include a county review and verification process, which could be a different process than County Competition.